GautamisAjay/GautamisAjay.github.io/projects/walmart/walmart.md

 Forecasted weekly sales for Walmart departments across 3 years using time series modeling.

-## 🔍 Key Highlights
+## Key Highlights

-- 🧠 Identified **Dept 92** as the fastest-growing using linear trend slopes across all departments
+- Identified the fastest and slowest growing departments, both of which stayed true after controlling for seasonal effects.

-- 📉 Detected **Dept 72** as the steepest decliner and modeled it with Prophet
+- Dept 92 is the fastest-growing, with a 52-week forecast totaling $197.4M and a weekly average of $3.8M

-- 📊 Used Prophet to forecast future weekly sales, accounting for trends and seasonality
+- Dept 72 is the steepest decliner by trend slope, despite a temporary 52-week forecast rise to $110M due to seasonal effects

-- 🎯 Analyzed holiday effects (like Thanksgiving) and their inconsistent impact on department performance
+- Quantified Thanksgiving’s impact on Department 49 across all stores, showing an average sales drop of 2,332 dollars (p < 0.001) compared to non-holiday weeks

-- 🔗 Compared growth vs decline in a visual forecast comparison
+- Visually compared departments using seasonally adjusted forecasts to highlight strategic performance differences

-## 📈 Graphs
+## Graphs
 ![Raw Forecast Comparison – Dept 92 vs 72](forecast_comparison_92_vs_72.png)

 ![12-week Forecast – Adjusted](adjusted_forecast_comparison.png)